America’s War for the Greater Middle East

 “In any sane political system, Bacevich would be immediately recruited to run policymaking at the Pentagon.”— The Washington Post

 Andrew Bacevich is Professor of International Relations and History at Boston University; he previously taught at Johns Hopkins University and at West Point, where he graduated in 1969.
 Time calls him “one of the most provocative—as in thought-provoking—national-security writers out there today.”
 His book Breach of Trust: How Americans Failed Their Soldiers and Their Country is a blistering critique of the gulf between America’s soldiers and the society that sends them off to war.
-His most recent book, America’s War for the Greater Middle East: A Military History, released in April 2016, is a searing reassessment of U.S. military involvement in the Greater Middle East over the past four decades.
+His most recent book, America’s War for the Greater Middle East: A Military History, one of Kirkus Review’s Best Non-Fiction of 2016, is a searing reassessment of U.S. military involvement in the Greater Middle East over the past four decades.

 Bacevich’s bestseller, Washington Rules, is a critique of the country’s military industrial complex.
 In his book The Limits of Power, he deconstructed decades of disastrous foreign policies, arguing that America’s lust for empire and its sense of entitlement, coupled with its myth of indestructibility, has deluded and diminished the nation, at home and in the eyes of the world.
 “This compact, meaty volume ought to be on the reading list of every candidate for national office,” The Washington Post writes.